ygg2/mika-bop/README.md

-# mika-bop
+# Mika Bop
+*A Seraph of the End Whack-a-Mole Game*
 No one seems to have common sense these days.
+### Credits
+- Created by ygg